higgi13425/rmrwr-book/io02-getting-started.Rmd

 Select the link for the operating system you want to use.
 We will walk through this with Windows first, then Mac.
-If you are using a Mac, skip forward to the Mac install directions.
-If you are computer-savvy enough to be using Linux, you can clearly figure it out on your own (it will look a lot like these).
+If you are using a Mac, skip forward to the Mac install directions in section 2.6.
+If you are computer-savvy enough to be using Linux, you can probably figure it out on your own (it will look a lot like these).

 ## Windows-Specific Steps for Installing R

-If you are installing R on a Mac, jump ahead to the Mac-specific version below.
+If you are installing R on a Mac, jump ahead to the Mac-specific version below in section 2.6.

-On windows, once you have clicked through, your next screen will look like this:\
+On Windows, once you have clicked through, your next screen will look like this:\

 ![install2](images/installr2.png)

-You want to download both base and Rtools (you might need Rtools later).
+You want to download both base and Rtools (you might need Rtools later to build packages).
 The base link will take you to the latest version, which will look something like this.

 ![install3](images/installr3windows.png)